ubports/docs.ubports.com/sdk/apps/qml/U1db/Design Concepts.rst

                       // The remainder of the main part of the application goes here ...
                       }

-The following `TextArea </sdk/apps/qml/Ubuntu.Components/TextArea/>`__ is for displaying contents for the current state of the global document, as defined by the key / name in the address bar.
+The following :ref:`TextArea <sdk_ubuntu_components_textarea>` is for
+displaying contents for the current state of the global document, as defined by the key / name in the address bar.

 .. code:: qml